domgom/kontr/ROADMAP.md

 ## MUST HAVE
 ## NICE TO HAVE
-rethink generator / postman generator structure so config options can flow from the frontend easier openapi to rq{}
+openapi to rq{}
 add gradle examples project

-fix log request and body responses (trims spaces inside json values) and change colours web package name, filename, env variable name and other options web spinner on output pane html encoding of uri and query params (http client responsibility?)
+web package name, filename, env variable name and other options web spinner on output pane html encoding of uri and query params (http client responsibility?)